Depth Information Assisted Collaborative Mutual Promotion Network for Single Image Dehazing

 \subsubsection{Encoder of Dehazing Network}

 As seen from Figure \ref{Fig3}, the depth information-assisted image dehazing network consists of encoder and decoder.
-The encoder is mainly composed of U-Net, local feature-embedded global feature extraction module (LEGM), dilated residual dense block (DRDB) and multi-scale aggregation attention module (MSAAM).
+The encoder is mainly composed of U-Net, local feature-embedded global feature extraction module (LEGM), depth estimation network (DE), dilated residual dense block (DRDB) and multi-scale aggregation attention module (MSAAM).
 To ensure the quality of U-Net output, the parameters of U-Net are optimized by $l_{1}$-loss:

 where $\bm F_{\tilde{\bm u}^*}^{unet}$ and $\bm F_{{\bm u}}^{unet}$ denote the features of $\tilde{\bm u}^*$ and $\bm u$ of U-Net output respectively.
 As shown in Figure \ref{Fig4} (a), the self-attention block is the main component of LEGM.
-Its inputs include the features output by the $1\times1$ convolution after the U-Net, the features output by the $3\times3$ convolution and the features output by the DRDB after the depth estimation.
+Its inputs include the features output by the $1\times1$ convolution after the U-Net, the features output by the $3\times3$ convolution and the features output by the DRDB after the DE.
 Since the features extracted by the convolutional network contain a large number of local information, we name the self-attention block combined with the convolution layer LEGM.
 In the depth information-assisted dehazing, only the first LEGM receives the depth information of the hazy image.
 The encoder of the dehazing network contains three LEGMs, and the outputs of these LEGMs are integrated through the MSAAM shown in Figure \ref{Fig4} (b) to prevent the loss of shallow features.

 Let the outputs of three LEGMs be $\bm F_{legm}^1$, $\bm F_{legm}^2$ and $\bm F_{legm}^3$ respectively.
 The three outputs are then processed through GAP, Concat, MLP and split operations, the weight matrices $\bm A_{legm}^1$, $\bm A_{legm}^2$ and $\bm A_{legm}^3$ are obtained and used for modulating them.
 The modulated features can be expressed as: